Our Ongoing Hunt for Great Japanese Knife Sets

 The unique feel of Global knives cause many people to fall in love with them including my wife.
 At any given time we have scores of kitchen knives to choose from at our house thanks to this site, but my wife consistently reaches for Global knives when she is cooking.

-Normally I would not include a knife set with stamped blades in a premium kitchen cutlery review, but Global’s manufacturing and quality assurance standards are so high that they have managed to create kitchen knives with stamped blades that more than compete with many of the high end forged knives from well known brands.
+Normally I would not include a knife set with stamped blades in a premium kitchen cutlery review, but Global’s manufacturing and quality assurance standards are so high that they have managed to create kitchen knives with stamped blades that more than compete with many of the high-end forged knives from well known brands.

 The lack of a bolster on the handles make the knives easier to clean and sharpen.
 The unique handle shape of the Global knives make them popular with people who dislike the sometimes square feel of Western style cutlery handles, and they seem to be a great alternative for those who experience discomfort when using conventional knives for long periods of time.